ABSTRACT

 How to Hire People

 For every company, there is a massive question about which people to hire and invest in.
-Hiring processes and criterion are changed over the centuries, if we think about ancient Egypt, you needed to hire strong men in order to build giant pyramids, whereas now, you can be hired only because of writing a code for computers.
+Hiring processes and criteria have changed over the centuries.
+If we think about ancient Egypt, you needed to hire strong men in order to build giant pyramids, whereas now, you can be hired for software skills to write code for computers.

 As discussed in the article [3], talent spotting can be separated into 4 periods;